What medication is more effective for weight loss, GLP-1 receptor agonists or GLP-1/GIP receptor agonists?

 Why am I not losing weight?

-While Tirzepatide/Glycine/B12 can be a great aid in helping with weight loss, you must choose to make lifestyle changes in order to see the full benefit.
+While this drug can be a great aid in helping with weight loss, you must choose to make lifestyle changes in order to see the full benefit.
 Weight loss also takes time, typically about 8 to 12 weeks, to see a 6% to 8% weight reduction in adults.

 Diet: An individual with a great amount of internal inflammation will not be as successful at losing weight.
 By following a low inflammatory diet including fresh fruits and vegetables and foods containing omega-3 fatty acids (ie, Mediterranean diet) and avoiding processed foods, high fat foods, and carbohydrates, inflammation can be significantly decreased.
 This is when you will see the greatest amount of weight loss!
 It is also important to maintain an adequate intake of protein to maintain lean muscle mass.